satsinush/homelab/README.md

 # Allow traffic from LAN devices to be forwarded to VPN clients
 sudo ufw route allow in on end0 from 10.10.10.0/24 to 10.10.20.0/24 out on wg0

+# Allow traffic from VPN devices to be forwarded to other VPN clients
+sudo ufw route allow in on wg0 from 10.10.20.0/24 to 10.10.20.0/24 out on wg0
 ```

 > **Note**: For LAN-to-VPN forwarding to work, you must add a **static route** on your main network router.
 The route should direct traffic for the `10.10.20.0/24` network to this server's LAN IP address.
 This is only required if you need LAN devices to initiate connections to VPN devices.